Green Card Renewal for Conditional Residents, I-751

 To successfully petition to remove the conditions on your permanent residency status, you must submit evidence to U.S. Citizenship and Immigration Services (USCIS, formerly the INS) that your marriage is viable and legitimate through joint bank statement, leases, driver’s licenses, joint income tax returns and other evidence of a shared life.
 Ultimately, you and your spouse may be subjected to a difficult immigration interview at USCIS before an immigration officer.
 Do not go to this immigration interview without legal representation.

-At the Massachusetts immigration law firm of the Law Offices of Joshua L. Goldstein, our immigration attorneys have the skills, resources, and knowledge of US immigration law to provide you with effective representation at your immigration interview.
+At the Massachusetts immigration law firm of the Goldstein Immigration Lawyers, our immigration attorneys have the skills, resources, and knowledge of US immigration law to provide you with effective representation at your immigration interview.

 Common problem: you separated from your US citizen spouse